-Jakob didn’t say anything, but the hard jerk of his chin could have been a nod of recognition.
+Jakob didn’t say anything, but the hard jerk of his chin could have been a nod of assent.

 I waited for a tense moment as Hank eyed him, then let out a shaky breath when he finally stepped aside and let us in.
-I could tell from the look in his eyes as I passed that our days of friendly banter while I waited to see Gran were over.
-As an ex-cop, it made sense that he hated The Kings – they got away with murder in this town, literally, if some of the uglier rumors I’d heard were true – but I couldn’t help the little pang of regret from darkening my mood as we left the entryway behind us.
+I could tell from the look on his face that our days of friendly banter while I waited to see Gran were over.
+As an ex-cop, it made sense that he hated The Kings – they got away with murder in this town, if some of the uglier rumors I’d heard were true – but I couldn’t keep a little pang of regret from darkening my mood as we left the entryway behind us.

 Thankfully the reception area was relatively clear.
-There were only two other sets of visitors ahead of us waiting to get in: three older Latino men who looked so much alike that they must have been brothers, and a young Asian couple with two rambunctious kids running circles around them.
+There were only two other sets of visitors ahead of us waiting to get in: three older Latino men, and a young couple that looked to be of eastern Asian descent, with two rambunctious kids running circles around them.
 The woman turned when she heard Jakob’s boots clomping over the marble, and the friendly smile fled from her face when she caught sight of him.
 She leaned in and whispered something to her husband as we approached.
 He glanced back and then grabbed his kids, keeping them close.

-I placed my hands on the counter and smiled.
+I placed my hands on the counter and smiled, trying to look non-threatening.
 “Hey, Annie.”